 Ollie O' Neill

 Iain has worked as a writer for advertising agencies, design agencies and museums for the best part of twenty years.
-In 2016, he drunk-bought a How to Write Poetry class online and hasn’t looked back.
-Since then, he’s done an MA in linguistics and studied at The Poetry School, The Faber Academy and The Seamus Heaney Centre.
-His poems have recently debuted in The North magazine.
-Ping! is his first collection, out this spring with Write Bloody UK.
+In 2016, he drunk-bought a "How to Write Poetry" class online and hasn’t looked back.
+Since then, Iain has completed an MA in linguistics and studied at The Poetry School, The Faber Academy and The Seamus Heaney Centre.
+Iain's debut collection Ping! features poems that debuted in The North magazine.
+It was long-listed for the 2021 Welsh Poetry Book Awards.